mendersoftware/mender-docs/04.System-updates-Debian-family/03.Customize-Mender/docs.md

-To provide a custom `mender.conf` configuration file inside the image, put the configuration file in the `/etc/mender` directory inside [your own layer](../convert-a-mender-debian-image/customization#rootfs-overlays).
+To provide a custom `mender.conf` configuration file inside the image, put the configuration file in the `/etc/mender` directory inside [your own overlay directory](../02.Convert-a-Mender-Debian-image/01.Customization/docs.md#rootfs-overlays).
 Use these commands to create an overlay and put a custom configuration file inside the overlay:

 ```bash